55: No Such Thing As Samurai Nail Clippers

 One was only allowed to drink water and the other was only allowed to drink beer and the winner was beer!

-Mr Terrell playing for beer cleared just over 20 acres in 12 hours versus Mr. Abbey's 19 acres.
+Mr. Terrell playing for beer cleared just over 20 acres in 12 hours versus Mr.

-So he got an extra acre, and they were going to give the winner a gold medal, but he collapsed before they could do so.
+So he got an extra acre, and they were going to give the winner a gold medal, but he collapsed before they could do something.

 And so they dragged him into a wood and anointed him with whiskey.